 The 3Doodler looks familiar because it’s designed by the same folks who brought you that original 3D printing pen that turns unrecognizable drawings into unrecognizable sculptures.
 What makes this one kid-friendly is the proprietary bioplastic thread, which comes out cool and hardens in seconds, so you can touch and shape it without getting burned.
 Also note, the pen itself has no hot points.
 Yes, it’s big and chunky, but that just makes it easier to manipulate with fingers that are little and chunky.

 A rare word game that is both educational for kids and wildly entertaining for adults, Anaxi is a competitive vocabulary lesson for family game night that uses Venn diagrams — those things you kind of remember from high school.
 Basically, it’s a timed game where you have to write down words with overlapping qualities.
 For example, Brown + Furry + Hilarious = Alf.
 The smarter the answer, the higher the score.
-Play continues for 5 rounds and whoever possesses the strongest vocabulary wins.
+Play continues for five rounds and whoever possesses the strongest vocabulary wins.
 Or it is whomever?

 Players: 2 – 6

 Anki Overdrive is 50-percent slot cars, 50 percent Mario Kart, 100 percent mindblowing.
 Each app-controlled, intelligent robot car has a unique personality and driving style — plus customizable speed, defenses, and weapons.
-The new giant Supertrucks are 3 times the size of the original cars and come in 2 models: The Freewheel and the X52.
+The new giant Supertrucks are three times the size of the original cars and come in two models: The Freewheel and the X52.
 They also feature an exclusive new game mode called Takeover.
 As you once learned in Days Of Thunder, rubbin’ is racin’.

 Go-Ped company has been around since 1997, making those gas-powered scooters the older kids in your neighborhood whipped around on in the cul-de-sac on.
 Today they make a same sturdy platform, but without the motor.
 The Know-Ped is stylish, durable, and has the added benefit of a foldable handlebar.
-Tell them they can think about upgrading when they start to grow a bad teenage mustache.

 I Am Elemental Female Action Figures

 The most subversive element of these action figures isn’t that they’re all female and designed with realistic body proportions.
 Rather, it’s the subtle shift from “characters with superpowers” to “characters as superpowers,” which erases a gap between the kid and the toy (not to mention kid and gender), and encourages them to embody what each figure represents — things like bravery, honesty, and persistence.
-So, the birthday kid gets a lesson in self-confidence and a toy that will be perfectly comfortable kicking Boba Fett’s ass while riding a Transformer.
+So, the birthday eight-year-old gets a lesson in self-confidence and a toy that will be perfectly comfortable kicking Boba Fett’s ass while riding a Transformer.